-Each part of the physical examination is looking for different conditions.
+Each of the parts of the physical examination is looking for different conditions.

 Eyes - the examination checks the appearance and movement of the eyes and investigates whether your baby has cataracts and other problems.
-About 2 or 3 in 10,000 babies are born with cataracts, a clouding of the transparent lens inside the eye.
+About 2 or 3 in 10,000 babies are born with cataracts.
 The examination cannot tell how well your baby can see.
-Screening is part of a top-to-toe physical examination of your baby

-Heart - there is a general examination of your baby's heart and sometimes murmurs are picked up.
+Screening is part of a top-to-toe physical examination of your baby Heart - there is a general examination of your baby's heart and sometimes murmurs are picked up.

 A murmur is a noise made by the blood as it passes through the heart.
 In almost all cases when a murmur is heard, the heart is normal.
 Murmurs are common in babies and this does not always mean there is a problem.
 However, around 1 in 200 babies have a heart problem that needs treatment.